TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 :code:`Monospace font` is used for:

 - File names and directories.
-Directories have slash (:code:`/`) in the end of the directory name.
+Directories have a slash (:code:`/`) at the end of the directory name.

 - Code examples